UpdraftFund/.github/profile/README.md

 A solution can set their solution fund to stream, vest or split (to multiple recipients or milestones) which takes effect once the goal is reached.
 These settings can help contributors feel safer about funding the solution.

 A solution can configure Aura (see above) as a judge to provide funder clawback.
 If Aura finds the solution to be poorly implemented, any tokens left in the solution fund will be returned to funders proportional to their contributions.

+### Team creation

+Tools for joining a solution drafter's team to create a solution.

 ## UPD Tokens